CGastrell/MotionTrackerPlus/README.md

 # Motion Tracker Plus Class #

+## Important:
+This repo is outdated and soon will be deprecated.
+I'll upload a new one with a much improved class.

 ## Brief

 Based on MotionTracker class by [Justin Windle](http://blog.soulwire.co.uk), extended to return multiple points.